-I had a pretty good run going in The Late Show with David Letterman’s online Top Ten contest a few years back.
+I had a pretty good run going in The Late Show with David Letterman’s online Top Ten contest [dead link] a few years ago.

 A mousepad was then the standard prize.
 When contacted for my mailing address

 after my third win, I asked if I could perhaps get a T-shirt instead.
 Hanging proudly in my closet is a misprint whose logo extends from not far past my sternum on the right

 to somewhere under my left armpit.

 I began playing again several months back but victory has been elusive.
 You can play, too, submitting all the individual entries you care to based on the week’s category.
 I usually send in at least a half-dozen, brainstorming as many as I can that I really like along with the sort I think the folks behind the contest will go for based on the tone of past winners or running Late Show gags.
 Once the week is up, a decuple of winning submissions are chosen.
 They don’t get read on the show, keep in mind, simply posted on the web-site.
 Nowadays a T-shirt is the official prize, and presumably not a factory reject either.

 Related: Low and Inside • Exile in Jayville • Feed Me Rewrite